Zadar: Demographics

 Zadar was the capital of Venetian Dalmatia and had a significant Italian-speaking community.
 According to the Austrian censuses, there were 7,423 residents of the central settlement that used Italian as their habitual language (64.6% of the total population) in 1890, 9,318 (66.3%) in 1910.
 The commune as a whole had 7,672 (27.2%) Italian speakers in 1890, and 11,552 (31.6%) in 1910.
-Following polical changes after the dissolution of Austro-Hungarian Empire, the Italian population in the urban core was 12,075 (70.8%) in 1921, and 12,283 (65.9%) in the comune.
+Following political changes after the dissolution of Austro-Hungarian Empire, the Italian population in the urban core was 12,075 (70.8%) in 1921, and 12,283 (65.9%) in the comune.
 Their number dropped drastically during the Istrian-Dalmatian exodus, which took place from 1943 to 1960.
 In 2011, only 90 people declared themselves as Italians, corresponding to 0.12% of the total population.

 Economy

 Major industries include tourism, traffic, seaborne trade, agriculture, fishing and fish farming activities; metal manufacturing and mechanical engineering industries; chemicals and non-metal industry; and banking.
 Some of the largest companies with headquarters in Zadar are: